dubystev/Synergy-HH/README.md

 The source code for TS-ILS (#3) is named ILS_conf.java; https://github.com/dubystev/Synergy-HH/blob/master/src/hh_project/ILS_conf.java.
 The result files can be used as basis for comparing the algorithm's performance with other algorithms on the HyFlex test suite (containing benchmark instances for six different combinatorial optimization problems).

+The source code for another algorithm from this project, EA-ILS (#4) is publicly available.
+The selection of perturbative heuristics is achieved via an evolutionary algorithm.
+Link for EA-ILS: https://github.com/dubystev/Synergy-HH/blob/master/src/hh_project/EA_ILS_final.java

 #1.
 Alanazi, F. (2016).
 Adaptive Thompson sampling for hyper-heuristics.
 In 2016 IEEE Symposium Series on Computational Intelligence (SSCI) (pp. 1-8).
 IEEE.

 #2.
 Adriaensen, S., Brys, T., & Nowé, A. (2014).
 Fair-share ILS: a simple state-of-the-art iterated local search hyperheuristic.
 In Proceedings of the 2014 annual conference on genetic and evolutionary computation (pp. 1303-1310).

 #3.
 Adubi, S. A., Oladipupo, O. O., & Olugbara, O. O. (2021).
 Configuring the Perturbation Operations of an Iterated Local Search Algorithm for Cross-domain Search: A Probabilistic Learning Approach.
 In 2021 IEEE Congress on Evolutionary Computation (CEC) (pp. 1372-1379).
 IEEE.

 #4.
-Adubi, S. A., Oladipupo, O. O., & Olugbara, O. O. (2021).
+Adubi, S. A., Oladipupo, O. O., & Olugbara, O. O. (2022).
 Submitted to a Journal outlet, under review.